727800350/note/cs/web/node.js.md

 # Intro
-The main idea of Node.js: use <font color='red'>non-blocking, event-driven I/O</font> to remain lightweight and efficient in the face of <font color='red'>data-intensive real-time</font> applications that run across distributed devices.
+The main idea of Node.js: use **non-blocking, event-driven I/O** to remain lightweight and efficient in the face of **data-intensive real-time** applications that run across distributed devices.

 In Node, **blocking operations are the root of all evil**—99% of Node misuses come as a direct consequence.